JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 You can add a two-letter [ISO 3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) regional code to your language code.
 In this case, the regional code must have a lowercase `r` prefix.

-The language and region codes are not case-sensitive.
+The language and regional codes are not case-sensitive.

 ### Theme qualifier